This resources website is constantly being updated, so please visit often and be patient. It intends two things:

 Ham Projects in the que include:

-* Rebuilding the workbench low voltage general purpose power supply.
+* Rebuilding the workbench 0-800 volt general purpose power supply.
+DONE Dec 2026!

 * Finishing a homebrew 500 watt 813 tube linear amp.

-* Finishing a homebrew 2 x 807 tube cw/am transmitter.
+* Finishing a homebrew 807 tube cw/am transmitter.

-Finishing rebuilding a nice Heath SB-1000 linear amp I found in the dump.
+* Finishing rebuilding a nice Heath SB-1000 linear amp I found in the local dump.

 * Restoring a Central Electronics 20A phasing-type SSB transmitter and its BC-458 VFO